codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

         }
     }

-If a Response instance is returned, the Response will be sent back to the client and script execution will stop.
+If a ``Response`` instance is returned, the Response will be sent back to the client and script execution will stop.
-This can be useful for implementing rate limiting for API's.
+This can be useful for implementing rate limiting for APIs.
 See :doc:`Throttler </libraries/throttler>` for an example.

 After Filters